signorrayan/SplunkThreatHunting/README.md

 # ThreatHunting
-This repository contains Splunk queries for ThreatHunters
+This repository contains Splunk queries for ThreatHunters.

+Contributing is always welcome..